 Owner financing is an excellent option that many sellers of properties and businesses use to create cash flow by creating a real estate note (also called a deed of trust note or mortgage note).
-After the property is sold, they can choose to keep the note or sell the mortgage note to a mortgage note purchaser.
+After the property is sold, these sellers can choose to keep the note or sell the mortgage note to a trust deed buyer.
 The reasons for using a mortgage note or deed of trust note vary, but include:

 - attracting more potential buyers

 - seller wanting to defer taxes on capital gains

 - saving the banks’ high closing costs and fees